- Download our Moving to Bahrain Guide (PDF)

 Bahrain is regarded as an attractive place for expats to work, and it's also an extremely easy country to settle in.
-Expats working in Bahrain will find the high salaries and no personal taxes an easy incentive for putting in the hours the daily grind demands.
+Expats working in Bahrain will be rewarded with high salaries and no personal taxes; an easy incentive for putting in the hours the daily grind demands.

 To legally work in Bahrain, expats need a sponsoring employer who can apply for a work visa on their behalf.
 Companies in Bahrain can only sponsor a limited number of visas according to their quota for foreign employees, which is relative to the size of the company.

 Job market in Bahrain

 Oil was discovered in Bahrain in the 1930s, and while the oil industry is largely responsible for the country's initial rapid modernisation, the Bahraini government has taken large leaps towards diversifying the economy.
 The archipelago is still a major petroleum producer, but Bahrain is also a banking and financial capital in the region.

 As a result of Bahrain's economic growth, many multinational companies have established their regional headquarters in Manama, its capital and commercial centre.

-Besides oil and banking, other sectors that are major employers in Bahrain include tourism and construction.
+Besides oil and banking, other major employers in Bahrain include tourism and construction.

 Finding a job in Bahrain

-While it is possible to arrive in Bahrain on a tourist visa and attempt to find work, it is difficult to find a job in the limited amount of time allotted.
-Furthermore, the opportunities available to an expat depend very much on their network and connections.
+While it is possible to arrive in Bahrain on a tourist visa and attempt to find work, it's difficult to find a job in the limited amount of time allotted.
+The opportunities available to an expat depend on their network and connections.

 Most expats working in Bahrain are hired from abroad by recruitment agencies, head-hunted by individual firms, or transferred from another branch of a multinational corporation.
 Online job portals and recruitment agencies are a good place to start for expats who don't have the option of an inter-company transfer.

 Work culture in Bahrain

-Bahrain is credited with having the most liberal economy in the Middle East, so expat women moving to Bahrain will find that it's common for them to participate in the working world.
-However, both businessmen and women should dress conservatively for the business environment.
+Bahrain is credited with having the most liberal economy in the Middle East.
+Expat women will be glad to know that women account for half of the workforce in Bahrain.
+That said, both businessmen and women should dress conservatively for the business environment.